hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ```

 ###### Generated resources folder structure
-Rust code will be compiled first and the build process will create the following folder structure to place the binaries produced by the compilation process.
+Rust code will be compiled first and the build process will create the following folder structure where binaries files will be placed and then distributed.
-They will be arranged by platform identifier, as returned by `System.getProperty("os.arch")` and `System.getProperty("os.name")`
+They will be arranged by platform identifier, as returned by `System.getProperty("os.name")` and `System.getProperty("os.arch")`.

 ```
 resources/software